Loading

 It also includes our rice credit scheme, which enables farmers to have access to rice during seasons when they might previously have been forced to sell their vanilla harvest cheaply in advance.
 We also work with the farmers on a range of diversification projects, so that they are not solely reliant on vanilla for their livelihoods.
 These projects, which include nursery planting and the cultivation of other cash crops such as cocoa, pepper or vetiver, aim to reduce the pressure on the forest.

-To deliver these programmes, we develop our partnership approach more widely – to include groups such as farmers' cooperatives, local and international NGOs such as Fanamby and GIZ, the Duke Lemur Centre, Madagascar National Parks, the Union for Ethical BioTrade and others.
+To deliver these programmes, we develop our partnership approach more widely – to include groups such as farmers' cooperatives, local and international NGOs such as WCS, Madagascar National Parks, the Union for Ethical BioTrade, Bondy and others.

 Laurence Briand